camposfa/academic-website/content/publication/colchero-long-lives-primates-2021/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: The Long Lives of Primates and the `Invariant Rate of Ageing' Hypothesis
+title: The Long Lives of Primates and the 'Invariant Rate of Ageing' Hypothesis
 subtitle: ''
 summary: ''
 authors: